-If the system you are testing is isolated from earth ground, you can connect earth and System Grounds using the Ground Jumper provided with the system.
+If the system you are testing is isolated from Earth Ground, you can connect Earth and System Grounds using the Ground Jumper provided with the system.
 This connection may reduce noise in the system.
-This jumper goes between the Protective Ground and System Ground binding posts on the rear panel of the Reference 30k Booster.
+This jumper goes between the Protective Ground and System ground binding posts on the rear panel of the Reference 30k Booster.

-Warning: Connection of an earth-grounded cell to an earth-grounded Reference 30k Booster can short-circuit the cell.
+Connection of an Earth Grounded Cell to an Earth Grounded Reference 30k Booster can short the cell.
 This can create excessive current and hazardous conditions.
-The 30 A Counter and Working fuses provide only limited protection.
+The 30 amp Counter and Working fuses provide only limited protection.

-If the Counter and Working Fuses open when you hook up your cell, you probably have an earth ground in your cell system and an earth-grounded test system.
+If the Counter and Working Fuses open when you hook up your cell, you probably have an Earth Ground in your cell system and an Earth Grounded test system.
 Disconnecting the jumper between System Ground and Protective Ground is likely to remedy this problem.